While the Summer Dig 2025 Dig has concluded activity continues…

-If you would like to support Uncovering Roman Carlisle’s summer 2025 dig and the things that we do you can donate to the Gladiator Challenge!
+If you would like to support Uncovering Roman Carlisle’s project you can donate to the Gladiator Challenge!

-This year, we’re continuing our incredible journey into Carlisle’s Roman past, right in the heart of Carlisle city.
-We will continue to answer questions about what might be the biggest Roman building ever found on Hadrian’s Wall – a seriously impressive bathhouse that may have even hosted Emperor Severus himself.
+This year, we continued our incredible journey into Carlisle’s Roman past, right in the heart of Carlisle city.
+We will continue to find answers to the questions about what might be the biggest Roman building ever found on Hadrian’s Wall – a seriously impressive bathhouse and Imperial Palace that may have even hosted Emperor Severus himself.

 We are always open to collaborate and work with groups from a range of backgrounds, if you have an idea you want to explore with us, please get in touch.